rlsalcido24/lakehouse_utils/macros/snowflake/README.md

 desc: Converts the input expression to a string.
 For NULL input, the output is NULL.
 outputs: For VARIANT, ARRAY, or OBJECT inputs, the output is the string containing a JSON document or JSON elementary value (unless VARIANT or OBJECT contains an XML tag, in which case the output is a string containing an XML document):A string stored in VARIANT is preserved as is (i.e. it is not converted to a JSON string).
 A JSON null value is converted to a string containing the word “null”. <br>
+blocker: formatting differences btwn databricks and snowflake

+to_char  <br>
+inputs: expr (reqd), format (optional) <br>
+desc: Converts the input expression to a string.
+For NULL input, the output is NULL. <br>
+outputs: For VARIANT, ARRAY, or OBJECT inputs, the output is the string containing a JSON document or JSON elementary value (unless VARIANT or OBJECT contains an XML tag, in which case the output is a string containing an XML document):A string stored in VARIANT is preserved as is (i.e. it is not converted to a JSON string).
+A JSON null value is converted to a string containing the word “null”. <br>
+blocker: formatting differences btwn databricks and snowflake

 convert_timezone <br>
 inputs: source_tz, target_tz, source_tiemstamp_ntz or target_tz, source_timestamp <br>